puzzle/tws24-fullstack-rust-slides/slides.md

     <!-- .element class="very-big" style="margin-top: 0.5em;" --->

 * Syntactically this is a block returning a closure
-* Shadowing like this is idiomatic in rust
+* Shadowing like this is idiomatic in Rust

 ***